escobard/Restaurant-Reviewer-React/README.md

 ```

 ## To Do's
-- Give Application offline functionality.
+- Give app offline functionality.
-- Update Application images with freestock images of restaurants.
+- Update app images with freestock images of restaurants.
-- Update application layout on mobile and tablet views.
+- Update app layout on mobile and tablet views.
-- Allow application comments to actually be saved in a firebase database.
+- Push app reviews into a firebase database.
+- compress bundle.js and create this file in the local app directory for easier compression

 ## Libraries, Frameworks